When interest rates rise, a bump-up certificate of deposit can help savers take advantage of increasing yields.

 Bump-up CD example

-If it turns out that you need to replace your roof during that two-year period, be sure to understand how much the early withdrawal penalty would cost you.
+If it turns out that you need your funds during the two-year period, be sure to understand how much the early withdrawal penalty will cost, to determine whether a bump-up CD is right for you.